xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ![Screenshot 2020-08-05 at 2.46.09 PM.png]({{site.baseurl}}/images/Screenshot 2020-08-05 at 2.46.09 PM.png)

-  - The above 2 output shows us that the IPv4 L3 ACL is programmed and a Database ID is created for it.
-  - NPU details can be retrieved dedicated to interface where the ACL is applied
-  - We can see the bank_ID with the entry size as 320 bits
-  - For more information on memory banks please [Refer](https://xrdocs.io/ncs5500/tutorials/security-acl-on-ncs5500-part1/ "Refer")
-  - This data/values will help us in understanding the values configured in the hardware.
+The above 2 output shows us that the IPv4 L3 ACL database is programmed and a Database ID is created for it.
+NPU details is extracted, dedicated to interface where the ACL is applied.
+We can see the bank_ID with the entry size as 320 bits.
+For more information on memory banks please [Refer](https://xrdocs.io/ncs5500/tutorials/security-acl-on-ncs5500-part1/ "Refer").
+This data/values will help us in understanding the values configured in the hardware.

 ![Screenshot 2020-08-04 at 12.24.17 PM.png]({{site.baseurl}}/images/Screenshot 2020-08-04 at 12.24.17 PM.png)